welovemedia/ffmate-docs/docs/debugging.md

     *   **Example:** `ffmate server --debug="*"`

 2.  **Using OS Environment Variable:**
-    *   You can set the environment variable before running `FFmate`.
+    *   You can set the environment variable before running FFmate.
     *   **Syntax (Linux/macOS):** `DEBUGO="<namespaces>" ffmate server`
     *   **Syntax (Windows PowerShell):** `$env:DEBUGO="<namespaces>"; ffmate server`
     *   If both the flag and the environment variable are set, the command-line flag will take precedence.

-### Understanding Namespaces
+## Understanding Namespaces

-The core of `FFmate`'s debugging system is **namespaces**.
+The core of FFmate's debugging system is **namespaces**.
 When you enable debugging, you specify which namespaces you're interested in.

 *   **Wildcards:**
     *   `*`: The asterisk acts as a wildcard, matching any sequence of characters.